jiaweih/landlab/landlab/components/glacier/README.md

 #1.
 What does model do

-This model aims to simulate mountain glaciers in computational domains containing many grid nodes over century-long model periods.
+This model simulates mountain glaciers forced by ice mass balance fields.

 #2.
 Running the model